openshwprojects/OpenBK7231T_App/README.md

 - Tasmota-like setup, configuration and experience on all supported platforms (supports common Tasmota JSON over http and MQTT, etc)
 - OTA firwmare upgrade system (for BK, W*00, BL602); to use OTA, drag and drop RBL file (always RBL file) on OTA field on new Web App Javascript Console
 - MQTT compatibility with Home Assistant (with both Yaml generator and [HA Discovery](https://youtu.be/pkcspey25V4))
-- Support for multiple relays, buttons, leds, inputs and PWMs
+- Support for multiple relays, buttons, leds, inputs and PWMs, everything fully scriptable
 - Driver system for custom peripherals, including [TuyaMCU](https://www.elektroda.com/rtvforum/topic3898502.html), I2C bus and [BL0942](https://www.elektroda.com/rtvforum/topic3887748.html), BL0937 power metering chips
 - Supports multiple I2C devices, like TC74 temperature sensor, MCP23017 port expander, PCF8574T LCD 2x16 (or other?), etc
 - NTP time from network (can be used with [TH06](https://www.elektroda.com/rtvforum/topic3942730.html) and other TuyaMCU devices)